 Jim: Yeah, just something different.

-Milan: And it was just all starting with an honest conversation.
-And I didn’t even have the real courage to say it out loud.
-I wrote in a letter and gave him the letter while – and sat there while he read it.
+Kay: And it was just all starting with an honest conversation and I didn’t even have the real courage to say it out loud, I wrote it in a letter and gave him the letter while, and sat there while he read it.

-Jim: Now, let’s pause there.
-I want to come back to this, but let’s – Kay, go to your story because, well, let’s talk about why you’re responding this way.
-I mean, this is really interesting stuff, and we all play a role.
-You might see yourself in Kay’s position or in my Milan’s position.
+Jim: Now le- let’s pause there.
+I wanna come back to this but let’s, Kay, go to your story because let’s talk about why you’re responding this way.
+I mean, this is really interesting stuff and we all play a role.
+You might see yourself in Kay’s position or in Milan’s position.
 But, Kay, what was your family like?
-What were you dealing with?
-And why would you give a letter to Milan and rather than talking to him?
+What were you dealing with and why would you give a letter to Milan rather than talking to him?

-Jim: You know, when you say it that way, it feels like you expected it.
-Like, as a – as a 16, 17-year-old…
+Jim: You know, when you say it that way, it feels like you expected it, like as a 16, 17-year-old girl, you kinda knew.

 Kay: It was a shock.

 Kay: … perfect example of a marriage where they swept everything under the rug and then one person just f- my, finally my dad said, “I’m out of here.”